oils-for-unix/oils/doc/unicode.md

 ## Philosophy

-Oils is UTF-8 centric, unlike `bash` and other shells.
+Oils is UTF-8 and JSON centric, unlike `bash` or other C-string and UNIX centric shells.

 That is, its Unicode support is like Go, Rust, Julia, and Swift, and not like Python or JavaScript.
 The former languages internally represent strings as UTF-8, while the latter use arrays of code points or UTF-16 code units.

+However, as a unix shell, Oils still needs to be able to do basic work with arbitrary (legacy) non-UTF-8 C-strings.
+So the generic internal string representation is still just a finite byte sequence (`b'...'`), which may or may not be UTF-8.

+Nevertheless, some specific operations require valid UTF-8 input (by default) and return a fatal error when encountering non conforming bytes.

 ## A Mental Model